DEFI-COLaF/LADaS/AnnotationGuide.md

 QuireMarksZone: is a zone containing a quire signature (e.g. a ii), catchword, or any kind of element relative to the material organisation of the source, with the exclusion of page, folio, or item numbers.
 The zone usually is at the bottom of the page.
 ### 2.Subtypes
 ### 3.Examples

 ## RunningTitleZone

-A (complete or abbreviated) title outside of the main text, usually placed at the top of the page.
+### 1.Definition
+RunnningTitleZone: is a zone containing a running title, traditionally at the top of the page or of the double page.
+It can be the title (or the abbreviated title) of a document or of the current section.
+### 2. SubTypes
+### 3. Examples
 <p class="float" align="center">
  <img src="Images_annotation/bpt6k10981259_f27.jpg" width="400"/>
 </p>